Study a research degree with us

 Our institute, located on the Burwood Campus, is home to over 50 members of staff and 60 postgraduate students, all conducting research that works to significantly improve health in Australia.

-Research at CASS supports the growth of the Australian food industry – now and for the future.
+Research at the CASS Food Research Centre supports the growth of the Australian food industry – now and for the future.
 Current research topics include satiety (feeling of fullness), children as consumers and flavour analysis.

 3D GAIT tracks movement as you walk or run.
 It can automatically identify movement that doesn't conform to the norm by comparing results against the world's largest database of 3D biomechanical walking and running data.